jmd-dk/concept/_sources/tutorial/output_types.rst.txt

 :math:`a = a_{\text{begin}} = 0.02` and :math:`a = 1`.

-Among the new parameters introduced are ``powerspec_select``, in which we have specified that we only want the data files --- also including the linear theory spectrum --- as output, not plots of this data.
+Among the new parameters introduced are ``powerspec_select``, in which we have specified that we want the usual data files and plots, including the linear theory predictions.
+A new kind of power spectrum output, ``'linear imprinted'``, is also specified.
+This is once again the linear theory prediction, but with the random realisation noise imprinted onto it, effectively incorporating cosmic variance.
+From the power spectrum plots, it is clear that this kind of linear power spectrum is a much closer match to the simulation power spectrum at the lower :math:`k`.
+For taking ratios of non-linear and linear power spectra, such "imprinted" linear spectra are thus to be preferred.